cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-09-09 (3)

+`f0fbf240`, `2699296e`, `19a3caa5` MPE reads.
+A zone's channel messages arrive at a synth as messages about single notes: `note_pitch` in semitones, `note_pressure` and `note_timbre` from zero to one, each naming the note it belongs to.
+Notes themselves pass through untouched, so a synth still gets its note on and note off, and a keyboard with no zone declared plays exactly as it did before.
+MPE invents no messages, so this stage invents none either: it stands on the parameter reader and the mono mode message from earlier today.

+The first cut was written from a reading of how MPE works, and it was wrong in six places.
+Reading the specification itself (RP-053, March 2018) and turning every normative clause into a named test found them: zone overlap, where a newer configuration message takes the channels it claims and may empty the other zone; validity, since only channels 1 and 16 may carry a configuration and a member count above fifteen is not a count; the reset a zone change requires, which stops every ongoing note so nothing hangs; per-channel values tracked with nothing sounding, because they are the next note's initial state, timbre starting centred at 0x40; combining master and member values for pressure and timbre and not only for pitch; and the messages that are zone messages, which a member channel must not be heard sending.

+The structural one was notes per channel.
+A member channel holds one note only until the zone runs out of channels, and after that the specification requires sharing, with channel messages reaching every note on that channel.
+The one-note-per-channel assumption had to go, and with it the idea that a channel identifies a note.

+Three clauses say "combine meaningfully" without saying how, and the choices are recorded in `docs/mpe_conformance.md` beside this log, along with the clause-to-test table.
+The one worth repeating: timbre treats the zone's value as an offset from centre, because controller 74 rests at 0x40.
+Adding it outright would brighten every note the moment a zone sent its resting value.

+44 tests, 28 of them named for the clause they assert, so the output reads as a conformance report.
+The specification is not checked in: it is copyright MMA, freely downloadable, and the notes carry its title, version and URL along with only the fragment each test turns on.
+59 tests pass in total.
+No MPE hardware here to try it against, so every test is synthetic; the loopback harness could drive the same gestures through a virtual port when that is worth doing.

 ## 2026-09-09 (2)

 `6069a3ea`, `d160122e`, `8014f395`, `78ab1974`, `9bb04e2f` MIDI 1.0 is finished,